Kremlesis/Student_Database/Student Database/src/README.txt

-department() - I have created and tested a function department() which returns the name of the department of the student. completedCredits() - I have created and tested a function which returns the credits completed by the student. cgpa() - I have created and tested a function which returns the cgpa of the student in string format rounded of to two decimal places. add(CourseGrade_ ) - I have created and tested a function which takes a course of a student as a parameter and then update student’s info as follows -
+department() - I have created and tested a function department() which returns the name of the department of the student. completedCredits() - I have created and tested a function which returns the credits completed by the student. cgpa() - I have created and tested a function which returns the cgpa of the student in string format rounded of to two decimal places. add(CourseGrade_ ) - I have created and tested a function which takes a course of a student as a parameter and then update studentâ€™s info as follows -
 It increases the number of courses of student by 1
 Add the course to the course list of student
 Update the completed credits and cgpa of the student according to the grade obtained in that course.